Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-Our inferences using GW recoil models are a good complement to the properties of RBH-1 that are inferred from scaling relations and kinematics of gas near RBH-1 (such as the mass of RBH-1)~\cite{vanDokkum:2023wed,vanDokkum:2025bah}.
-We inferred the mass ratio and spins of the progenitor binary, but cannot infer the total mass of the SMBH binary as recoil velocities are invariant to the total mass under general relativity.
-If the recoiling BH mass is $\mathcal{O}(10^{7} M_\odot)$ as predicted from the scaling relation with the bulge mass, the BH would have slowed down since merger due to the drag by the circumgalactic medium of the host galaxy \cite{vanDokkum:2025bah}.
-Therefore, our estimates are conservative: the progenitor binary mass ratio would be even closer to one and/or the progenitor BH spins would be more misaligned with the orbital angular momentum and have higher magnitudes (supplemental material).
+Our GW-recoil inferences complement constraints on RBH-1 from scaling relations and gas kinematics near the runaway SMBH~\cite{vanDokkum:2023wed,vanDokkum:2025bah}.
+Recoil velocities are independent of the total binary mass in general relativity, but if the recoiling SMBH mass is indeed $\mathcal{O}(10^7,M_\odot)$, drag from the circumgalactic medium would imply that the BH has slowed down since merger.
+In that case, the progenitor binary was even closer to equal mass and/or more strongly precessing at merger than inferred from the currently observed recoil velocity (Supplemental Material).